h15200/notes/kafka_and_confluent.md

 features than ksqlDB.
     - Spark is also a stream/bulk processing app, but it is mostly for bulk processing, often metrics alongside Druid.

+- Flink is not a db, but the processing itself.
+You need to bring your own db and system
+- Flink does not work directly with streams, but "dynamic tables".
+    - every change is made to a changelog